Woolworths: A Major Player in the Australian Retail Dairy Market

 Beyond the milk price reduction, Woolworths has engaged in several initiatives, including promoting sustainable business practices and reducing environmental impact.
 The company is actively exploring ways to enhance supply chain transparency and sustainability, particularly in its sourcing of dairy products.

-Woolworths is currently addressing allegations by the ACCC regarding deceptive pricing campaigns, an issue that could have broader implications for its market practices and consumer relationships.
+Woolworths is currently addressing allegations by the ACCC regarding deceptive pricing campaigns.
 Additionally, Woolworths collaborates with other supermarkets like Coles and Aldi in a voluntary effort to improve the collection and recycling of soft plastic packaging.

 Future Plans and Strategy